A-Steppan/A-Steppan/README.md

 # Andrew Steppan
-Hi there, my name is Andrew, I'm new and working on my Github profile.
+Hi there, my name is Andrew, I'm an aspiring software engineer.